radyak/hshing-platform/README.md

 # _Home Sweet Host &copy;_ - Main Platform

-The Management Platform clusters the core functionality of a _Home Sweet Host &copy;_.
+The Main Platform clusters the core functionality of a _Home Sweet Host &copy;_.
 It is separated into the components

-- Management
+- Gateway
 - Persistence

-## Component _Management_
+## Component _Gateway_

 The main roles it serves as are:

+- Network Entrypoint:
+  - registering IP at DNS
+  - establishing and terminating HTTPS
 - API Gateway:
   - routing
   - authN/authZ